nufeb/NUFEB-2/docs/source/index.rst

 NUFEB (Newcastle University Frontier in Engineering Biology) is an open source tool for 3D individual-based simulation of microbial communities.
+The tool is distributed under the terms of the GNU Public License (GPL).

-NUFEB is built on top of the molecular dynamic simulator `LAMMPS <https://lammps.sandia.gov/>`_ (version: stable_29Oct2020), and extended with features for microbial modelling.
+NUFEB is built on top of the molecular dynamic simulator LAMMPS (version: stable_29Oct2020), and extended with features for microbial modelling.
+LAMMPS is an open-source code, distributed under the terms of the GPL.
+For more information about LAMMPS look at `LAMMPS homepage <https://lammps.sandia.gov/>`_.
-As a result, NUFEB has the realistic explicit models of biological, chemical and physical processes, including individual microbes in different shapes.
-The current implementation takes full advantage of the LAMMPS parallel infrastructure, allowing for massive parallel simulations on both CPU- and GPU-based systems.

-NUFEB is distributed under the terms of the GNU Public License.
-The development has been funded by the UK’s EPSRC EP/K039083/1 Frontiers in Engineering Biology project.

-| Development team:
-| Bowen Li, bowen.li2@newcastle.ac.uk
-| Denis Taniguchi: denis.taniguchi@newcastle.ac.uk
-| Joe Weaver: joe.weaver@newcastle.ac.uk

 ----------